eligosource/eventsourced/README.md

 ### Usage hints

 For channels to work properly, event-sourced processors must copy the `processorId` and `sequenceNr` values from a received (and journaled) input event message to output event messages.
-This is usually done by calling `copy()` on the received input event message and updating only those fields that are relevant for the application such as `event` or `senderMessageId`, for example:
+This is usually done by calling `copy()` on the received input event message and updating only those fields that are relevant for the application such as `event` or `ack`, for example:

     class Processor(channel: ActorRef) extends Actor {
       def receive = {
         case msg: Message => {
           // …
-          channel ! msg.copy(event = …, senderMessageId = …)
+          channel ! msg.copy(event = …, ack = …)
         }
       }
     }